 By Suma Subramaniam

 I was born and raised in India and had always been a reader since I was a child.
 Most of my time while in school and outside school was spent in the library.
 We didn’t travel much.
 We couldn’t afford to travel much.
 But my parents filled my life with books.
-They made sure that books were the sanctuary I needed outside study.

 Continue Reading Cynsations Intern: Suma Subramaniam on Her Love of Books »